davidwrede/chef-web-docs-1/includes_adopted_platforms/includes_adopted_platforms_server.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag adopted_platforms_server

-The following table lists the Foundational platforms for the |chef server|:
+The following table lists the Foundational platforms for the Chef server:

 .. list-table::
    :widths: 280 100 120